I’m an Actress / Singer, who also writes, produces and directs projects that I love.

 For updates, visit http://ImplicationsOfCohabitation.com

 A sci-fi action short film that dares to ask the question, “Are you a lost character in life waiting to be deleted?”

 This film, which I star in and produced, had a successful run at the Laemmle NoHo 7 Theater and is now making the film festivals circuit.
 For updates, LIKE us at http://facebook.com/thehuntingoflostcharacters.

 Meet Sofía Escala, a.k.a.
 Justice Woman, spunky Assistant D.A. by day, defender of truth and justice by night, who with the help of her office-mate and sidekick Robert (Roberta) Gallion fights to right the wrongs committed against the innocent and powerless by a corrupt legal system – and gets herself into some tight spots along the way.
-For more, visit www.JusticeWoman.com.
+The critically acclaimed series is heading into its fourth and final season this November 2016.
+For updates, visit www.JusticeWoman.com.